influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/introduction/getting-started.md

  ```

 InfluxDB and Telegraf are now running and listening on localhost.

-Wait about a minute for Telegraf to supply a small amount of system metric data to InfluxDB.
-Then, confirm that InfluxDB has the data that Kapacitor will use.
+4. Wait a minute for Telegraf to supply a small amount of system metric data to InfluxDB.
+Then, run the following command to confirm that InfluxDB has the data for Kapacitor:

-This can be achieved with the following query:

 ```bash
 $ curl -G 'http://localhost:8086/query?db=telegraf' --data-urlencode 'q=SELECT mean(usage_idle) FROM cpu'
 ```

-This should return results similar to the following example.
+Results similar to the following appear:

-*Example - results from InfluxDB REST query*
 ```
 {"results":[{"statement_id":0,"series":[{"name":"cpu","columns":["time","mean"],"values":[["1970-01-01T00:00:00Z",91.82304336748372]]}]}]}
 ```